memorius/policy-auction/README-datastructures.txt

 Re. use of super column families: for user_policy_votes and policy_new_votes, we can either use supercolumns or a concatenated value in a single column; it's important these updates be atomic, so the latter may be necessary for that: need to check whether supercolumn timestamps and write visibility apply to the individual subcolumns.

+Main keyspace with replication factor 3, all writes AND reads with consistency level 2:

 users: (key = <userID> : timeUUID) {
     username: text
     email: text